Last updated on February 21st, 2018 at 05:35 pm

 Torquay is the last, or the first, village of the Great Ocean Road self drive itinerary.
 There are two things to do in Torquay:

-In Lorne I go to the Lorne Hotel, the accommodation behind the pub.
+My favourite in Lorne is the Lorne Hotel, the accommodation behind the pub.
 It’s not noisy in the night, it has kitchen facilities and it is meters away from the last beer.
 What can I want more

-In Port Campbell I go to the Best Western Great Ocean Road Motor Inn.
+In Port Campbell my favourite is still the Best Western Great Ocean Road Motor Inn.
 It’s only two blocks from the beach and it has great facilities to cook in as well.
 They have some special offers from time to time.
 The price is very competitive anyway for what you get.

 The Great Ocean Road self drive itinerary is most definitely hot.
 I usually do it in 2 or 3 days and that is the minimal length of stay I suggest.
 It can be done in a single day but it’s a bit of a tapas trip, spending most of the time in the car/bus and not really enjoying the place